-- a) Application of Sequestration The Balanced Budget and Emergency Deficit Control Act of 1985 (BBEDCA), as amended by the Budget Control Act of 2011 (BCA), requires a reduction for FY 2020 of 5.9 percent in budget authority for direct spending (sometimes referred to as "mandatory") programs, which includes the TAA Program.
-The full appropriated amount of \$680,000,000 is reduced by 5.9 percent (or \$40,120,000), leaving a total appropriated amount of \$639,880,000 available for distribution to the states.
-As has been done in previous years, using the flexibility under the BBEDCA, the Department is applying the entire \$40,120,000 reduction, due to sequestration, to the funds available for TaOA, rather than applying reductions to each payment of TRA, ATAA, or RTAA.
-This results in a FY 2020 national aggregate amount of \$409,880,000 available for distribution to states for TaOA. - b) FY 2020 National Aggregate TaOA Amount States must use funding allocated in the Initial Allocation to carry out TaOA consistent with TAA Program requirements and guidance.
-In determining the national aggregate amount available for TaOA, the Department has taken into account both the funds appropriated to continue the full operation of these programs and the application of sequestration, which results in the national aggregate amounts for TaOA as follows: - \$409,880,000 is the FY 2020 national aggregate amount available for expenditures for training, job search allowances, relocation allowances, employment and case management services, and related state administration. - States must adhere to the requirements in Section 235A of the Trade Act that limit expenditures for related state administration and set out a minimum expenditure requirement for employment and case management services.
+- a) Application of Sequestration The Balanced Budget and Emergency Deficit Control Act of 1985 (BBEDCA), as amended by the Budget Control Act of 2011 (BCA), requires a reduction for FY 2021 of 5.7 percent in budget authority for direct spending (sometimes referred to as "mandatory") programs, which includes the TAA Program.
+The full appropriated amount of \$633,600,000 is reduced by 5.7 percent (or \$36,115,200), leaving a total appropriated amount of \$597,484,800 available for distribution to the states.
+As has been done in previous years, using the flexibility under the BBEDCA, the Department is applying the entire \$36,115,200 reduction, due to sequestration, to the funds available for TaOA, rather than applying reductions to each payment of TRA, ATAA, or RTAA.
+This results in a FY 2021 national aggregate amount of \$370,484,800 available for distribution to states for TaOA. - b) FY 2021 National Aggregate TaOA Amount States must use funding allocated in the Initial Allocation to carry out TaOA consistent with TAA Program requirements and guidance.
+In determining the national aggregate amount available for TaOA, the Department has taken into account both the funds appropriated to continue the full operation of these programs and the application of sequestration, which results in the national aggregate amounts for TaOA as follows: - \$370,484,800 is the FY 2021 national aggregate amount available for expenditures for training, job search allowances, relocation allowances, employment and case management services, and related state administration. - States must adhere to the requirements in Section 235A of the Trade Act that limit expenditures for related state administration and set out a minimum expenditure requirement for employment and case management services.
 The Section 235A expenditure requirements are as follows: - Of the TaOA funds made available to a state for the fiscal year, not more than 10 percent may be used for related state administration.
-This amount represents the maximum amount of FY 2020 TaOA funds that a state is allowed to use for expenditures for related state administration.

-Note: A state may NOT use more than 10 percent of its FY 2020 TaOA allocation for costs related to state administration.
+This amount represents the maximum amount of FY 2021 TaOA funds that a state is allowed to use for expenditures for related state administration.
+Note: A state may NOT use more than 10 percent of its FY 2021 TaOA allocation for costs related to state administration.
+However, if needed, a state may use a portion of the funds available for state administration for training, provided the funds are not needed for state administration. - Of the TaOA funds made available to a state for the fiscal year, not less than 5 percent shall be used for TAA employment and case management services.
+The amount that constitutes 5 percent of the state's TaOA funds for FY 2021 is the minimum amount that a state must use to provide employment and case management services to TAA Program participants certified under the 2009 Program, the 2011 Program, and the 2015 Program.
+This 5-percent minimum for employment and case management services ensures that TAA funds are available to provide such services to TAA Program participants in accordance with the program under which the petition covering the workers was certified.
+Note: A state may use more than the 5-percent minimum of the amount allocated to it for TaOA to provide TAA-funded employment and case management services if the state determines that more funds are needed to provide such services to adversely affected workers in its state.